felquis/felquis.com/_posts/2016-01-29-a-quickly-dive-in-to-regular-expressions.md

 So, in order to start our trip, nothing like a presentation of the subject, because, after all, what's Regular Expression?

-Well sumerized, regular expression is a forma method to specify a text pattern.
+Well sumerized, regular expression is a formal method to specify a text pattern.

 More detailed, is a composition of symbols, characters with a special function, which grouped among themselves and with literal characters form a sequence, a expression.
 This is expression is interpreted as a rule that indicates a success or failure depending on the input.
 It's exactly all the conditions of the expression.